-Analyzing Priority Challenges Priority Statements Improve student achievement across all subject areas at General McLane High Achievement across subjects at GMHS School by utilizing data-informed practices, targeted interventions, and instructional strategies that support academic growth for every learner.
-Support schools in implementing evidenced-based Ensure all students have access to high-quality, rigorous, and standards-aligned instructional strategies and programs to ensure all instruction by supporting schools in the implementation of evidence-based students have access to rigorous, standards-aligned instructional strategies and programs that promote academic growth and instruction achievement.
+Analyzing Priority Challenges Priority Statements Improve student achievement across all subject areas at General McLane High School by utilizing data-informed practices, targeted interventions, and instructional strategies that support academic growth for every learner.
+Ensure all students have access to high-quality, rigorous, and standards-aligned instruction by supporting schools in the implementation of evidence-based instructional strategies and programs that promote academic growth and achievement.